 Emission allowance auctions

-Emission allowances that are not issued for free are auctioned off by the FOEN or an authorised organisation.
-Auctions are normally carried out several times a year.
+Emission allowances that are not issued for free are auctioned off by the FOEN via the national Emissions Trading Registry.
+Auctions may be carried out several times a year.

 Monitoring by companies in the emission trading system